THE RESCHEDULED U.S. TOUR DATES AND CITIES

 October 8 – Pechanga Resort & Casino – Temecula, CA

-October 9 – Humphrey’s – San Diego, CA
+October 9 – Humphreys By the Bay – San Diego, CA

 AA, Travel Fan Team Member